AEzzatA/pyBinarySearch/README.md

 pyBinarySearch
 ==============

-A simple binary search function written in python
+A simple binary search function written in python - You can deploy it for whatever you want